norakmo/SipFinder/README.md

 - **CSS media queries**: This enabled us to apply different styles based on the characteristics of the user's device.
 We have used a breakpoint for 800px, and changed the styling for devices that have a screen width below this breakpoint.

 - **Flexible grid layouts**: We have used flexboxes with different flex directions based on the screen's size.
-On the browse-page, the container for the filter and contents boxes changes from to flex direction: row to flex-direction column to ensure that this page works well on both small and large screens.
+On the browse-page, the container for the filter and contents boxes changes flex direction from row to column, to ensure that this page works well on both small and large screens.

 - **Viewport meta tag**: We have included the viewport meta tag in the HTML, which enables responsiveness and allows us to set the initial scale.
 In our CSS-code, we have used relative size units such as vh, vw and percentages to ensure that the sizing of elements are relative to the screen size.